obuno/LXC_cICAP_ClamAV/README.md

 I would highly recommend you to add/test the following unofficial ClamAV databases to your locally available ClamAV DB's:

-- The ClamAV database files available on this repository: https://github.com/ditekshen/detection
+- The ClamAV database files available on this repository: https://github.com/ditekshen/detection (already included in the configuration here)
 - The SecuriteInfo ClamAV databases in "Pro Subscription": https://www.securiteinfo.com/clamav-antivirus/improve-detection-rate-of-zero-day-malwares-for-clamav.shtml?lg=en

 ## Testing your setup: